Online Metric Matching: Beyond the Worst Case: Discussion and Future Directions

 \section{Discussion and Future Directions}

+In this paper, we present a generic framework for online metric matching to leverage the provided prediction of request locations, and we apply this framework to achieve new results in the semi-stochastic and prediction settings.

-In this paper, for balanced markets, we achieve an $O(1)$ competitive ratio for the Euclidean space with smooth distributions and $d \neq 2$.
+For the semi-stochastic setting and balanced markets, we give an $O(1)$-competitive algorithm for the Euclidean metric with smooth distributions and $d \neq 2$.
 Nevertheless, it still remains open to give an $O(1)$-competitive algorithm for general metrics and distributions.
-The potential approaches for achieving this goal comprise (1) improving the analysis of the algorithm of \cite{DBLP:conf/icalp/GuptaGPW19}, which is proved to be $O((\log \log \log n)^2)$-competitive without any super-constant lower bound known, and (2) applying \prettyref{thm:framework-stocas-advers} and the $\mathsf{SOAR}$ algorithm to the simplified model given by \cite{DBLP:conf/icalp/GuptaGPW19} (\prettyref{lem:nonuni-dis}).
-The main technical barrier underlying the latter approach lies in the difficulty of characterizing $\opt(n)$ for general metrics and distributions.
+The potential approaches for accomplishing this goal comprise (1) improving the analysis of the $O((\log \log \log n)^2)$-competitive algorithm by \cite{DBLP:conf/icalp/GuptaGPW19}, or (2) applying \Cref{thm:framework-stocas-advers} and the SOAR algorithm to the simplified model given by \cite{DBLP:conf/icalp/GuptaGPW19}, where $\bbD$ is uniformly distributed over server locations.
+The main technical barrier underlying the latter approach lies in characterizing $\optD(n)$ for general metrics.
+In \Cref{sec:tree}, we further substantiate the potential of this approach by showing that it gives an $O(1)$-competitive algorithm for tree metrics and general distributions, recovering the result by \cite{DBLP:conf/icalp/GuptaGPW19} via the first approach.

-We also derive an algorithm in unbalanced markets for the Euclidean space and smooth distributions with improved competitive ratios.
-Our algorithm admits an optimal constant competitive ratio for $d \geq 3$, leaving the improvement for $d \leq 2$ an intriguing future direction.
-Given that the line metric, i.e., $d = 1$, is typically the most tractable case \cite{DBLP:conf/icalp/GuptaGPW19,DBLP:conf/sigecom/BalkanskiFP23}, it is surprising that it becomes the most intractable one with the presence of excess servers, rendering its resolution more appealing.
+Besides, for the semi-stochastic setting and unbalanced markets, we derive an algorithm with improved competitive ratios for the Euclidean metric with smooth distributions.
+The resulting competitive ratio is optimal for $d \geq 3$, leaving the improvement for $d \leq 2$ an intriguing future direction.
+Given that the line metric, i.e., $d = 1$, is typically the most tractable case \cite{DBLP:conf/icalp/GuptaGPW19,DBLP:conf/sigecom/BalkanskiFP23}, it is surprising that it becomes the most intractable with the presence of excess servers, rendering its resolution more appealing.

-Moreover, for adversarial servers and requests, we show that the competitive ratio of every greedy algorithm with a local and non-increasing tie-breaking rule in balanced markets is preserved in unbalanced markets.
-However, our characterization fails to capture all the existing algorithms.
-In this most extensively studied setting, our understanding of the achievable guarantees in unbalanced markets remains very limited, and nothing beyond our results is known.
-An exciting future direction is to generalize the performance of the existing algorithms with provable guarantees in balanced markets to unbalanced markets.
+Moreover, for the adversarial setting without predictions, we show that the competitive ratio of every greedy algorithm with a local and non-increasing tie-breaking rule in balanced markets is preserved in unbalanced markets.
+However, our characterization fails to capture all existing algorithms.
+A natural subsequent step would be to generalize the performance of other algorithms, such as the algorithms by \cite{DBLP:journals/algorithmica/BansalBGN14,DBLP:conf/approx/Raghvendra16}, to unbalanced markets.